danmanners/personal-website/content/posts/2022-01-turingpi-v2.md

 ## What's next?

-The Turing Pi 2 team will be launching their kickstarter in the near future, and I cannot wait to purchase a second unit.
+The Turing Pi 2 team will be launching their Kickstarter in the near future, and I cannot wait to purchase a second unit.
 While I truly believe that the Turing Pi 1 was more of a niche product, pending the availability of Raspberry Pi Compute Module 4 units during the [global everything shortage](https://www.raspberrypi.com/news/supply-chain-shortages-and-our-first-ever-price-increase/), I think that the Turing Pi 2 could be an absolute home-run of a product for tech enthusiasts, anyone learning about Kubernetes, anyone with an interest in ARM64-based systems, and anyone wanting a low-power and efficient learning environment.
 Once this becomes available, I'm unsure there's going to be much else I'll be able to recommend that can offer so much bang-for-your-buck.

-## Final Notes
+## Final Notes & Disclosures

 Turing Pi **did not** financially compensate me for this post; this is 100% because I love this board and what I think it means for the future of low-power cluster computing.
 They did however send the pre-production board shown at no cost to me.